vtex/styleguide/docs/developing.md

 export default Hello
 ```

-After that, **for IO Apps**, you only need your component being imported and exported be at the `/react` folder in a `.ts` file (not `.tsx` yet, because we still have `.js` files) and the Builder Hub will generate the typings.
+After that, **for IO Apps**, you only need your component being imported and exported at the `/react` folder in a `.ts` file (not `.tsx` yet, because we still have `.js` files) and the Builder Hub will generate the typings.

 With all this, you are ready to develop TypeScript components into our Styleguide :)

 #### Using components in external tests

 We use the `data-testid` to identify/retrieve elements needed in tests.
 Not all components have this prop but feel free to open a PR adding it to the components you need.
 If you need to test elements inside a compound component you can create an object with the test ids that will be used in each of its internal elements.
-In [Pagination](https://github.com/vtex/styleguide/tree/master/react/components/Pagination), as example, we have a dropdown, a previous and next button and a page indicator.
+In [Pagination](https://github.com/vtex/styleguide/tree/master/react/components/Pagination), for example, we have a dropdown, a previous and next button and a page indicator.
 So the PropTypes of the testIds object would look like:

 ```tsx
     {